sphills/sphills.github.io/README.md

 Take a look at my <a href="https://www.linkedin.com/in/sagephillips/" target="_blank">LinkedIn profile</a>!

-I'm available for freelance work, and have some examples of some simple frontend-focused projects with a little bit of using the `fetch` API in JavaScript.
+I'm available for freelance work, and have some examples of some simple frontend-focused projects with a little bit of using the `fetch` API in JavaScript:

 <a href="https://sphills.github.io/dmz_missions/" target="_blank">A responsive mockup for a web app integration with Activision's Modern Warfare II side mode *DMZ* where a player can keep track of their mission completion status can be found here</a>.